ptesavol/commlibexamples/README.md

-# commlibexamples
+# Spaceify Communication Framework Examples

-Examples of using the Spaceify Communication Platform API
+Examples and documentation of using the Spaceify Communication Framework API

 ## Usage

-You can use the Spaceify Communication Platform API in your code by adding the following script tag to your page:
+You can use the Spaceify Communication Framework API in your code by adding the following script tag to your page:

 ```html